-\begin{itemize} \item We present Adapt-STformer, a Seq-VPR architecture that eliminates the restriction of fixed seq-length through a lightweight unified framework, thereby achieving both flexibility and efficiency.
-We will open source our codes upon paper acceptance. \item We introduce Recurrent-DTE, a recurrent mechanism embedded in a shared DTE that iteratively processes frames in temporal order, enabling effective spatio-temporal modeling within a unified module. \item We conduct extensive experiments on the Nordland, Oxford, and NuScenes datasets, where Adapt-STformer achieves balanced improvements, increasing recall by 10\% on average while reducing inference latency by 36\% and lowering memory usage by 35\%. \end{itemize}
+\item We conduct extensive experiments on the Nordland, Oxford, and NuScenes datasets, where Adapt-STformer achieves balanced improvements, increasing recall by 10\% on average while reducing inference latency by 36\% and lowering memory usage by 35\% relative to our best comparable baseline. \end{itemize}